MicrosoftDocs/azure-media-services/media-services/latest/includes/term-midroll.md

 title: Midroll
 ---

-**Midroll, preroll, postroll** - Media that is played during the playing of other content.
-Ads are the most common midrolls.
+**Midroll, preroll, postroll** - Media that is inserted during playback of primary content.
+Ads are the most common scenario.